klmitch/dtest/README.txt

 DTest framework.
 If tests are collected in classes, however, or if use of the more advanced features of DTest is desired, a simple ``from dtest import *`` is necessary.
-This makes available the ``DTestCase`` class, which should be extended by all classes containing tests, as well as such decorators as ``@skip`` and ``@nottest``.
+This makes available the ``DTestCase`` class--which should be extended by all classes containing tests--as well as such decorators as ``@skip`` and ``@nottest``.

 Tests may be performed using the standard Python ``assert`` statement;